casliujian/SCTLProV2.0-vscode/README.md

-# SCTLProV2.0-vscode
+# Vscode extension for SCTLProV2.0
-The visual studio code extension for SCTLProV2.0
+Usage: copy folder "model" to folder ".vscode" under your home directory.